 These facts can be hard to grasp, especially since only 3% of the water in the world (which accounts for over 70% of the earth’s surface) is freshwater deemed fit for human consumption (Rinkesh, 2016).

 However, when we factor in the fact that 2/3 of the freshwater in the world is locked up in frozen glaciers, we can understand how much of a problem water scarcity really is.
 Perspectively, while over a billion people spend days searching for clean and safe drinking water, some of us with access to plenty of water often take it for granted.

-Major factors of water scarcity include pollution and overuse of water, conflicts, travel distance to water sources, drought, and governmental control.
-With water scarcity comes hunger, diseases and other health complications, poor sanitation, lack of education, and ultimately, poverty.
+Major factors of water scarcity include pollution and overuse of water, national and regional conflicts, travel distance to water sources, drought, and governmental control.
+With a water crisis comes hunger, disease, and other health complications, poor sanitation, lack of education, and ultimately, poverty.